stbarillas/hone/README.md

 # Hone Capital Evaluation project

 ## Description
 This single page application was built using HTML, CSS, and vanilla javascript.
-It fetches 31 days of historical
+It fetches 31 days of historical BPI data from the CoinDesk API, parses into JSON, and creates a table and graph dynamically.

+Javascript is used to filter and re-render the table and graph to set days (31, 15, 7, 3)

 ## Languages and Tools 💻
 - Bulma